-Last year I got fed up with paying for Amazon Prime.
-With the 2022 Prime Day just around the corner, this could be a good moment to decide if the subscription is worth it for you, too.
+In 2021, I got fed up with paying for Amazon Prime.
+With prices rising for seemingly everything these days, this could be a good moment to decide if the subscription is worth it for you, too.

 Ultimately, I dropped Prime and then re-subscribed.
 The story of why is a little nutty, or so it feels to me.
 Read on to learn more and get a better sense of whether it makes sense for you to go Prime-less.